 2. Explore Central Park

 It’s one of the most famous public greens in the world, and for good reason.
 Use it!
+(You can read our complete guide to Central Park with Kids here!)
 There’s plenty in the park to keep those under 12 months occupied, including navigating the enormous Alice in Wonderland statue, watching ducks and model boats float in the Conservatory Water and crawling around the open expanses of the Sheep Meadow and Great Lawn.
 Of course, there are plenty of playgrounds in the park as well, with sandboxes, swings, and water features for when it gets steamy.

 3. Visit the Brooklyn Children’s Museum